-In the case of a Subsidiary Guarantor with respect to which the Company or any Restricted Subsidiary is proposing to sell, whether through the sale of existing shares or the issuance of new shares, no less than 20% of the Capital Stock of such Subsidiary Guarantor, the Company may concurrently with the consummation of such sale or issuance of Capital Stock, (a) instruct the Trustee to release the Subsidiary Guarantees provided by such Subsidiary Guarantor and each of its Restricted Subsidiaries organized outside the PRC, and upon such release such Subsidiary Guarantor and its Restricted Subsidiaries organized outside the PRC will become Offshore Non-Guarantor Subsidiaries (such that they will no longer guarantee the Notes) and (b) instruct the Security Agent to (i) discharge the pledge of the Capital Stock granted by each such Offshore Non-Guarantor Subsidiary and (ii) discharge the pledge of Capital Stock made by the Company or any Subsidiary Guarantor over the shares it owns in each such Offshore Non-Guarantor Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary and the shares it owns in each such Offshore Non-Guarantor Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary Subsidiary of the shares it owns in each such Offshore Non-Guarantor Subsidiary Subsidi

-(in each case, without any requirement to seek the consent or approval of the Holders of the Notes), provided that after the release of such Subsidiary Guarantees, the Consolidated Assets of all Restricted Subsidiaries organized outside the PRC that are not Subsidiary Guarantors or JV Subsidiary Guarantors (including such Offshore Non-Guarantor Subsidiaries but excluding Exempted Subsidiaries or Listed Subsidiaries) do not account for more than 20% of the Total Assets of the Company.
-A Subsidiary Guarantee of a Subsidiary Guarantor may only be released pursuant to this paragraph if as of the date of such proposed release, no document exists that is binding on the Company or any Restricted Subsidiary from releasing such Subsidiary Guarantee or (b) requiring the Company or such Subsidiary Guarantor to deliver or keep in place a guarantee of other Indebtedness of the Company.
+In the case of a Subsidiary Guarantor with respect to which the Company or any Restricted Subsidiary is proposing to sell, whether through the sale of existing shares or the issuance of new shares, no less than 20% of the Capital Stock of such Subsidiary Guarantor, the Company may concurrently with the consummation of such sale or issuance of Capital Stock, (a) instruct the Trustee to release the Subsidiary Guarantees provided by such Subsidiary Guarantor and each of its Restricted Subsidiaries organized outside the PRC, and upon such release such Subsidiary Guarantor and its Restricted Subsidiaries organized outside the PRC will become Offshore Non-Guarantor Subsidiaries (such that they will no longer guarantee the Notes) and (b) instruct the Security Agent to (i) discharge the pledge of the Capital Stock granted by each such Offshore Non-Guarantor Subsidiary and (ii) discharge the pledge of Capital Stock made by the Company or any Subsidiary Guarantor over the shares it owns in each such Offshore Non-Guarantor Subsidiary (in each case, without any requirement to seek the consent or approval of the Holders of the Notes), provided that after the release of such Subsidiary Guarantees, the Consolidated Assets of all Restricted Subsidiaries organized outside the PRC that are not Subsidiary Guarantors or JV Subsidiary Guarantors (including such Offshore Non-Guarantor Subsidiaries but excluding Exempted Subsidiaries or Listed Subsidiaries) do not account for more than 20% of the Total Assets of the Company.
+A Subsidiary Guarantee of a Subsidiary Guarantor may only be released pursuant to this paragraph if as of the date of such proposed release, no document exists that is binding on the Company or any Restricted Subsidiary that would have the effect of (a) prohibiting the Company or any Restricted Subsidiary from releasing such Subsidiary Guarantee or (b) requiring the Company or such Subsidiary Guarantor to deliver or keep in place a guarantee of other Indebtedness of the Company by such Subsidiary Guarantor, as evidenced by an Officers' Certificate from the Company.
 In the exercise of its duties, the Trustee and the Security Agent shall not be responsible for the verification of the accuracy or completeness of the Officers' Certificate provided to it by the Company and is entitled to rely exclusively on, and take action based on the information contained in, the Officers' Certificate.